OutUK correspondent Rex Wockner has been visiting South Africa

 Photo by Rex Wockner

-Dinner was in the seaside village of Hout Bay at the Chapman's Peak Hotel (try the
+Dinner was in the seaside village of Hout Bay at the Chapman's Peak Hotel - be sure to try the